SMI/ansible/README.md

 # Ansible

-⚠ This repo is in early development ⚠

 Automated deployment of the SMI software stack.

 The roles in this collection can be used to deploy the following software to a remote target: